iriscouch/futon_couchdb/README.md

 * Building such a project, "linking" against CouchDB.
 * Integrating the plugin (an http handler) into CouchDB
 * Supporting custom configuration options, and defining their defaults
+* Using files from a plugin-local private directory

 ## Features